Lartu/ldpl/README.md

   display "你好, " name "!
 Welcome to LDPL!" crlf
 ```

-This greets the user, ask them for their name and then prints *你好, <name>!* followed by a line-break to them.
+This greets the user, ask them for their name and then prints *你好, &lt;name&gt;!* followed by a line-break to them.
 Easy as pie.
 Check the official website for more examples.

 ## Getting started with LDPL